KTH/redirect-url/README.md

 ### REDIRECT_ID

-Add an enviroment variable `REDIRECT_ID` to add a HTTP header with information what made the redirect `x-kth-redirect-id: Old path for app1.`
+Add an enviroment variable `REDIRECT_ID` to add a HTTP header with information who/what made the redirect `x-kth-redirect-id: Ticket #1234567`.

 ### TEMPORARY_REDIRECT